This medicine is subject to additional monitoring. This will allow quick identification

 What Hemlibra is used for

-Hemlibra is used to prevent bleeding in children, adolescents and adults with haemophilia
+Hemlibra is used for routine prophylaxis in children, adolescents and adults with

 Hemlibra contains the active substance emicizumab.
 This belongs to a group of medicines